hawkrives/junqi/doc/Objeq-Reference.md

 # objeq Grammar Reference Manual
 This document serves as a quick introduction to the objeq Query Grammar.

-## Glossary
-Before diving in deep, we should define some of the terms that will be used throughout this section:

-### Source Set
-An array used as the source of queried data.

-### Working Set
-The Working Set is a set of Items based on the original Source Set.
-It is a temporary container, and at any point in time may be in various states of sorting or refinement.

-### Result Set
-An array that is the result of queried data.

 ## Query
 A Query consists of a set of steps.
 Each step of a Query will yield an intermediate Working Set that will be passed to the next Query Step.
 In this way, you can expand or refine the results of your query as necessary.
 For example: